-At Honeycomb HQ we describe events in all kinds of abstract ways like “it’s something happening worth tracking”, but at the end of the day, it’s simply a JSON object that you POST to our API.
+But at the end of the day, what you will send to Honeycomb is simply a JSON object that you POST to our API.

-Events get ingested into our wicked fast storage engine for later querying.
-No need to define schemas or indexes ahead of time.
-It’s just that fast out of the box.
+Events get ingested into our storage engine for later querying.
+Honeycomb’s fast storage engine serves queries in seconds, with no need to define schemas or indexes ahead of time.

 One of the most common Honeycomb use cases is to send one event for each HTTP or RPC request in your system.
 You might even have several services (e.g., A, B, and C) that are touched in the lifecycle of serving what is one request to the end user, and they all send events to Honeycomb.